jsohlendorff/continuous_time_LTMLE/article.typ

 There exist only a few methods for estimating the cumulative intensity $Lambda^x$ directly (see @liguoriModelingEventsInteractions2023 for neural network-based methods and
 @weissForestBasedPointProcess2013 for a forest-based method).
-Other choices include flexible parametric models/highly adaptive LASSO using piecewise constant intensity models where the likelihood is based on Poisson regression.
+Other choices include flexible parametric models/highly adaptive LASSO using piecewise constant intensity models where the likelihood is based on Poisson regression (e.g., @piecewiseconstant).
 In principle, machine learning methods can also be applied to what we have just discussed (Section @alg:ipcwice) but the effective sample size will be small if we do not pool across time.